anshif14/petzify/DOCTOR_SCHEMA.md

 3. Implement transaction operations when creating appointments to ensure slot availability
 4. Set up Cloud Functions to handle appointment notifications and reminders
 5. Regularly audit and clean up expired slots
+6. Use Cloud Functions to update the doctor's average rating when a new review is submitted